itradeicu/itradeicu/freqtrade/command/chart-visualization.md

 # 📘 Chapter 6: "Show and Tell! plot-dataframe Chart Visualization Tutorial"

-This article is produced by [https://www.itrade.icu](https://www.itrade.icu) Quantitative Trading Lab.
-Please visit [https://www.itrade.icu](https://www.itrade.icu) for more benefits.&#x20;
+> This article was produced by the Quantitative Trading Lab at [https://www.itrade.icu](https://www.itrade.icu).
+Visit for more benefits.

+&#x20;

 During strategy development, backtesting results are often presented in tabular form, making it difficult to quickly identify issues.
 The `plot-dataframe` command can visualize buy/sell points, indicator lines, and price movements in charts, helping you instantly see strategy performance.